ykarikos/cardgame/README.md

 # cardgame

 Card game platform for playing any card game remotely.
 Does not enforce any rules (yet), so you can only play with trusted players.
-You shuld *never* gamble on this platform.
+You should *never* gamble on this platform.

 ## Usage